 The safety of students and staff is a primary concern of Citrus High School.
 Teachers and support aides supervise students on campus before, during and after school--including break and lunch.
 All visitors must sign in at the Administration office and receive proper authorization to be on school grounds.
-The School Site Safety Plan was most recently revised in the Fall of 2014 by the Safety Committee.
+The School Site Safety Plan was most recently revised in October by the Safety Committee.
 Key elements of the plan focus on emergency preparedness.
 The school is in compliance with the laws, rules, and regulations pertaining to hazardous materials and state earthquake standards.
 Emergency drills are held on a regular basis; fire drills are held quarterly and other drills (i.e. earthquake, hazardous material, etc.) are held twice a year.
 For the safety of CHS students, all volunteers are fingerprinted and cleared through the Department of Justice, and screened and interviewed by site administration.
+Additionally, all appointments are made with the school secretary.

 Suspensions and Expulsions

-School 2014-15 2015-16 2016-17
+School 2015-16 2016-17 2017-18

-Suspensions Rate 37.46 29.7 28.74
+Suspensions Rate 29.7 28.7 36.2

-Expulsions Rate 1.34 0.38 0.81
+Expulsions Rate 0.4 0.8 3.2

-District 2014-15 2015-16 2016-17
+District 2015-16 2016-17 2017-18

-Suspensions Rate 5.91 5.62 5.42
+Suspensions Rate 5.6 5.4 4.9

-Expulsions Rate 0.34 0.3 0.31
+Expulsions Rate 0.3 0.3 0.5

-State 2014-15 2015-16 2016-17
+State 2015-16 2016-17 2017-18

-Suspensions Rate 3.79 3.65 3.65
+Suspensions Rate 3.7 3.7 3.5

-Expulsions Rate 0.09 0.09 0.09
+Expulsions Rate 0.1 0.1 0.1